Matt Kemp: 2010

 Kemp began the 2010 season in excellent fashion, hitting seven home runs in the month of April, including four in four days from April 13–16.
 On June 1, Kemp hit his first career walk-off home run against the Arizona Diamondbacks off of relief pitcher J. C. Gutiérrez, giving the Dodgers the only run of the game.
 Kemp described his first career walk-off home run as "a great feeling".
 However, he slumped badly in the second half of the season and finished with a .249 batting average, 28 home runs, 89 RBIs, and 19 steals while playing in all 162 games for the first time in his career.
 He also broke his own single-season Dodger record for strikeouts, with 170.

 Kemp was the subject of some criticism in 2010 from General Manager Ned Colletti, who called him out publicly early in the season for poor baserunning.
 Kemp had several embarrassing gaffes on the base paths during the season, and was caught stealing 15 times.
 With runners in scoring position, he hit seven home runs and drove in 61 runs in 160 at bats.
 However, he struck out 49 times and batted just .225 in that spot.
 Against right-handed pitching, he batted just .233 with a .299 on-base percentage, to go along with 22 home runs and 69 RBIs, as opposed to a .295 average against left-handed pitchers.

 Kemp hit home runs in five straight games to end the season, the first major league player to accomplish that feat and the first Dodger since Shawn Green in the 2001 season to hit homers in five consecutive games.
-The only other Dodgers to homer in five consecutive games are Roy Campanella (1950), Adrián González (2014–15), and Joc Pederson (2015).
+The only other Dodgers to homer in five consecutive games are Roy Campanella (1950), Adrián González (2014–15), Joc Pederson (2015), Max Muncy (2019), and Shohei Ohtani (2025).